Mouride

 The Mouride brotherhood (yoonu murit, الطريقة المريدية aṭ-Ṭarīqat al-Murīdiyyah or simply المريدية, al-Murīdiyyah) is a large tariqa (Sufi order) most prominent in Senegal and The Gambia with headquarters in the city of Touba, which is a holy city for the order.
-Adherents are called Mourides, from the Arabic word murīd (literally "one who desires"), a term used generally in Sufism to designate a disciple of a spiritual guide.The beliefs and practices of the Mourides constitute Mouridism.
+Adherents are called Mourides, from the Arabic word murīd (literally "one who desires"), a term used generally in Sufism to designate a disciple of a spiritual guide.
+The beliefs and practices of the Mourides constitute Mouridism.
 Mouride disciples call themselves taalibé in Wolof and must undergo a ritual of allegiance called njebbel, as it is considered highly important to have a sheikh "spiritual guide" in order to become a Mouride.
 The Mouride brotherhood was founded in 1883 in Senegal by Amadou Bamba.
-The Mouride make up around 40 percent of the total population, and their influence over everyday life can be seen throughout Senegal.
+The Mouride order is particularly popular among the Wolof community and a significant amount of the population of Senegal follow the order, and their influence over everyday life can be seen throughout Senegal.

 History

-Ahmadou Bamba
+Founding

 The Mouride brotherhood was founded in 1883 in Senegal by Shaykh Aḥmadu Bàmba Mbàkke (Wolof name), commonly known as Amadou Bamba (1850–1927).
 In Arabic, he is known as Aḥmad ibn Muhammad ibn Habīb Allāh or by the nickname "Khadīmu r-Rasūl" ("Servant of the Prophet").
 In Wolof he is called "Sëriñ Tuubaa" ("Holy Man of Touba").
-He was born in the village of Mbacké in Baol, the son of a marabout from the Qadiriyya, the oldest of the Muslim brotherhoods in Senegal.
+He was born in the village of Mbacké in Baol, the son of a Cheikh from the Qadiriyya, the oldest of the Muslim brotherhoods in Senegal.

 Amadou Bamba was a Muslim mystic and ascetic marabout, a spiritual leader who wrote tracts on meditation, rituals, work, and tafsir.
 He is perhaps best known for his emphasis on work, and his disciples are known for their industriousness.
-Although he did not support the French conquest of West Africa, he did not wage outright war on them, as several prominent Tijani marabouts had done.
+Although he did not support the French conquest of West Africa, he did not wage outright war on them, as several prominent Tijani cheikh had done.
 He taught, instead, what he called the jihād al-akbar or "greater struggle," which fought not through weapons but through learning and fear of God.

 Bamba's followers call him a mujaddid (a "renewer of Islam").
 Bamba's fame spread through his followers, and people joined him to receive the salvation that he promised.
-Salvation, he said, comes through submission to the marabout and hard work.
+Salvation, he said, comes through submission to the cheikh and hard work.

 There is only one surviving photograph of Amadou Bamba, in which he wears a flowing white kaftan and his face is mostly covered by a scarf.
 This picture is venerated and reproduced in paintings on walls, buses, taxis, and other private and public spaces all over modern-day Senegal.